operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 	Here we will need a couple of jumper wires, 1 photocell and 1kΩ resistor.
 We will firstly wireup the `Red` wire to pin `Vin` and the horizontal lines `+`.
 And similarly, the `Black` wire to pin `Gnd` and the horizontal line `-`.
 Next we will connect the photocell (or LDR) to pin `A0` on the Spark Core and the ground, horizontal line `-`.
 LDRs do not have any polarity, so we can connect either of the legs to `Gnd`.
 Finally, with the 1kΩ resistor, we will connect to pins `A0` and `Vin` on the Spark Core.
 This circuit might remind you of your [high school physics voltage divider circuit](http://www.build-electronic-circuits.com/ldr-circuit-diagram/).

 	![](img/ldr-circuit.jpg)
-- flash the firemware code to read the photocell values
+- flash the firmware code to read the photocell values

 	While you see the breathing cyan on the Spark Core, take the [LDR firmware code](code/spark-ldr/ldr.ino) and flash it onto the Spark Core with the [web ide](https://www.spark.io/build).
 The firmware code does a couple of things.
 Every 200ms, it take the analog reading from pin `A0`, to which we connected the LDR and then publishes it as a `Variable` on the Spark Cloud which can then be queried using standard Web APIs.
 For easy detection and debugging we are also turning on and off the on-board LED `D7` to indicate our code is running.